j-nac/j-nac.github.io/_posts/2025-05-24-ret2win-workflow.md

     Note down the `%rbp` and `%rsp`.
    - A bunch of `mov` instructions often follow to store function parameters and local variables.
 If register values are moved into the stack it is likely saving parameters.
 If it is saving zero bytes (`0x0`) or other constants to the stack then it is likely saving local variables.
    - You will want to find the location of the instruction pointer when input is taken.
 With GDB, set a breakpoint at the instruction for user input that is vulnerable to a buffer overflow.
 Run the binary and step till you reach that breakpoint.
-Read out registers with `info registers` and save the address of `%rip`.
+Read out registers with `info registers` and save the address of `%rsi` or `%rdi`.
+These will likely be the locations of input buffers on the stack, though they may also point to data stored in the heap.
+   - Remember that data will be filled in going up to higher addresses from the input buffer.
+This means that if you take the distance between the base and start of the input buffer (`%rbp - %rsi`) and add the size of an address to fill up the base pointer itself (eight bytes for 64-bit), you can then overwrite the return address directly above.

 ## Writing the Payload